arcus/Arcus_Labs_Orientation/arcus_orientation.md

 - How to use version control on your lab files (see [New to version control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_version_control.md) for more information)
 - Explanations of **why** you would want to do any of the above rather than using tools like Excel, SAS, or Stata (see [New to data science?](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_data_science.md) for more information)

-## Training lab vs. computational lab
+## Training Lab vs. Computational Lab

 There are two kinds of labs available from Arcus, and they serve very different purposes.